ryanmrichard/ForceManII/dox/tinkerformat.md

 \note If you specify a parameter more than once the last value will be used

+\note It appears that Tinker sometimes lists a set of types/classes, but no parameters for them.
+I'm treating this as missing parameters.

 #### Harmonic Bond Stretching Potential

 ```